 So, there you go.
 Despite what you may have inferred from my tweets this past weekend (losing my phone, jacket, and other belongings; incessant drinking; and the like), I did manage to soak into something local and non-gluttonous.

 Please visit and support this nonprofit.
-And do note that you must purchase tour tickets in advance.
+You must purchase tour tickets in advance.